 Underreported income.
-The estimates of underreported income are based on audits of individual employment tax returns undertaken as part of the IRS National Research Program (NRP) for 2001 as well as tax gap measures for various years from the previous IRS TCMP studies.
-Estimates of the underreporting of the income of sole proprietors are taken directly from the industry-level tabulations from the IRS studies.
+The estimates of underreported income are based on audits of individual employment tax returns undertaken as part of the IRS National Research Program (NRP) for 2001, 2006, and 2008-2010 as well as tax gap measures for various years from the previous IRS TCMP studies.
+Estimates of the underreporting of the income of sole proprietors are taken directly from the IRS studies for the years covered by the studies.
 The underreporting of income by partnerships is not separately identified in the IRS reports but is combined with the underreported income of S corporations.
 The partnership share of this measure is derived from the partnership share of reported business receipts of partnerships and S corporations, and when available, the partnership share shown in TCMP studies.
-The estimates are interpolated between TCMP and NRP years and judgmentally extrapolated after 2001.
-12
+The estimates for years not covered by IRS studies are derived by interpolating between TCMP and NRP years and judgmentally extrapolating after 2010.12